 Figure 3: Building maintenance

-Every organization tends to adopt maintenance strategy based on short, medium or long terms concerns.
-If organization owns a stable business then long terms concerns span over more than five years.
-In contrast, if an organization have volatile business for example telecommunication industry where things evolve frequently.
-In that case organization should be very adoptive within short notice and make a quick move towards new trends.
+Every organization tends to adopt a maintenance strategy based on short, medium or long-term concerns.
+If an organization owns a stable business then long-term concerns span over more than five years.
+In contrast, if an organization have a volatile business for example telecommunication industry things evolve frequently.
+In that case, the organization should be very adaptable on short notice and make a quick move towards new trends.
 (Horner, El‐Haram and Munns, 1997)

-For current organization, long term maintenance strategy is suitable as it owns very stable business that will last long over years.
-Following are some main points for developing a maintenance strategy for the concerned organization.
+For the current organization, a long-term maintenance strategy is suitable as it owns a very stable business that will last long over the years.
+The following are some main points for developing a maintenance strategy for the concerned organization.

 Maintenance planning: Maintenance activities are categorized into two forms.
-First is planned that is routine maintenance and second is unplanned that is related to breakdowns which may happen.
+First is planned which is routine maintenance and the second is unplanned which is related to breakdowns which may happen.
 All details about planned and unplanned maintenance should be added to manuals and specification documents (Huang and Cai, 2005)

 Develop Maintenance Strategies: Maintenance strategy and supporting plan should be according to the contractors.